Ka'Chava Review: "Superfood" That's Anything But Super

 Ka'Chava contains two different blends for gut health: a probiotic/prebiotic blend and a digestive enzyme blend.

-Probiotics are almost always listed by colony forming units (CFU) on Supplement Facts labels because this is the medical dosage standard, but Ka'Chava lists in mg instead, which leaves consumers without the necessary information to determine if the probiotics are effectively dosed.
+Probiotics are almost always listed by colony forming units (CFU) on Supplement Facts labels, because this is the medical dosage standard, but Ka'Chava lists in milligrams instead, which leaves consumers without the necessary information to determine if the probiotics are effectively dosed.

 Ka'Chava lists the probiotic species, but not the specific probiotic strain, which makes it challenging to assess the potential benefits of these ingredients.

-We have not come across any medical research suggesting that people without digestive health conditions require supplemental digestive enzymes, and we don't understand why they are included in a meal replacement product.
+We have not come across any research studies suggesting that people without digestive health conditions require supplemental digestive enzymes, and we don't understand why they are included in a meal replacement product.

 Ingredient Analysis — Vitamins and Minerals